hasanmoudud/geocompr/main.md

 But like R, GDAL is not a (spatial) database management system.
 However, one can easily access, modify and create data stored in databases from within R (see next subsection).

-### PostGIS as a spatial database example
+### PostgreSQL/PostGIS as an example for a spatial database

-The most important open-source spatial database is probably PostGIS, which is the spatial extension of PostgreSQL [@obe_postgis_2015].^[SQlLite and its spatial extension SpatiaLite are certainly also important but implicitly we have already presented this approach since GRASS is using SQLite in the background.]
+The most important open source spatial database is probably the combination of PostgreSQL with its spatial extension PostGIS [@obe_postgis_2015].^[SQlLite and its spatial extension SpatiaLite are certainly also important but implicitly we have already presented this approach since GRASS is using SQLite in the background.]
-PostGIS is a relational spatial database management system supporting multi-user access and topology.
+PostgreSQL/PostGIS is a relational spatial database management system supporting multi-user access and topology.
 Spatial databases allow to store spatial and non-spatial data in a structured way (as opposed to loose collections of data somewhere stored on disk) and to relate tables (entities) to each other via unique identifiers (primary and foreign keys) and space (think for instance of a spatial join).
 Databases are especially useful if your data becomes big which tends to be the case quite quickly with geographic data.

 From within R, you can easily query the data you need for a specific analysis.
 Hence, it is not necessary to attach several gigabyte of geographic data to R's global environment which most likely would crash your session.
 Instead you query the data you need.
-To give you an idea how to work with R and PostGIS in tandem, we present SQL queries from "1.4 Hello real word" of 'PostGIS in action' [@obe_postgis_2015].
+To give you an idea how to work with R and PostGIS in tandem, we present SQL queries from "1.4 Hello real word" of the book **PostGIS in action** [@obe_postgis_2015].

-The subsequent code requires a working internet connection since we are accessing a PostgreSQL database with a PostGIS extension which is living in the [QGIScloud](https://qgiscloud.com/).
+The subsequent code requires a working internet connection since we are accessing a PostgreSQL database with a PostGIS extension which is living in the [QGIS Cloud](https://qgiscloud.com/).^[QGIS Cloud lets you store geographic data and maps in the cloud.
+In the background it uses QGIS Server and PostgreSQL/PostGIS.
+This way, the reader can follow the PostGIS example without the need to have PostgreSQL/PostGIS installed on a local machine.
+We are thankful to the QGIS Cloud team for hosting our PostGIS example.]

 ```r